The Wizarding World of Harry Potter: Universal Orlando Resort

+Universal Studios Florida

 At the Universal Studios Florida theme park, another Wizarding World of Harry Potter land opened on July 8, 2014.
 It includes a re-creation of Diagon Alley and connecting alleys, as well as a small section of Muggle London.
 It includes the rides Harry Potter and the Escape from Gringotts and the Hogwarts Express.
 Other attractions include Ollivanders Wand Shop, a puppet performance of The Tales of Beedle the Bard, and a live performance by Celestina Warbeck and the Banshees.
-The area also contains many shops and restaurants from the book series including The Leaky Cauldron, Ollivanders Wand Shop, Weasleys' Wizard Wheezes, Borgin and Burkes, Madam Malkin's Robes for All Occasions, Wiseacre's Wizarding Equipment and Florean Fortescue's Ice Cream Parlour.
+The area also contains many shops and restaurants from the book series including The Leaky Cauldron, Ollivanders Wand Shop, Weasleys' Wizard Wheezes, Borgin and Burkes, Madam Malkin's Robes for All Occasions, Wiseacre's Wizarding Equipment, and Florean Fortescue's Ice Cream Parlour.

+Universal Epic Universe

+A third land in the Wizarding World, the Ministry of Magic, opened as part of Universal Epic Universe on May 22, 2025 with attractions based on both the Harry Potter and Fantastic Beasts film series.
+A theatrical show Le Cirque Arcanus is included in 1920s wizarding Paris.
+The land also features many shops, restaurants, and experiences, as well as a location where guests can time travel by Métro-Floo to the 1990s British Ministry of Magic.
+The Ministry of Magic is the home of the land's ride: Harry Potter and the Battle at the Ministry.

 Universal Studios Japan

 At the Universal Studios Japan theme park in Osaka, Japan, the Wizarding World of Harry Potter opened on July 15, 2014.
 It includes the village of Hogsmeade, Harry Potter and the Forbidden Journey ride, and Flight of the Hippogriff roller coaster.
 Two features in the Japanese park not found in Orlando or Hollywood are Hogwarts' Black Lake and live owls.